merenlab/merenlab.org/tutorials/infant-gut/index.md

 {:.notice}
 A little note for people who are interested in programming: Feel free to take a look at the [relevant line of the source code](https://github.com/meren/anvio/blob/master/sandbox/anvi-script-snvs-to-interactive#L72){:target="_blank"} of this script to see how easy it is to generate an anvi'o-compatible visualizable output from any TAB-delimited matrix file.

-If you run the interactive interface on these results the following way,
+If you run the {% include ARTIFACT name="interactive" text="interactive" %} interface on these results the following way,

 ``` bash
 anvi-interactive --profile e_faecalis_snvs/profile.db \